 A Japan-plus-FVEY (“Six Eyes”) alliance will certainly project a more multi-plural engagement that can potentially curb China’s growing dominance.

 Nonetheless, the world of intelligence, spy craft, and espionage is inherently characterized by distrust.
 Therefore, sharing delicate information on multilateral platforms is immensely tricky, as states are at risk of their intelligence being compromised.

 Many experts believe that Japan’s formal inclusion to the FVEY could jeopardize the network and that Tokyo’s relatively underdeveloped counter-intelligence apparatus could, in fact, paradoxically “expand the attack surface for adversarial countries seeking to compromise intelligence shared among the group.”

 Despite this risk, the strategic advantages of Japan’s addition to the grouping cannot be denied.
 If Tokyo can gradually bolster its counter-intelligence capabilities and prove its ability to maintain a tight hold over shared intelligence and processed assessments, Japan can emerge as a welcome “sixth eye” in the framework, especially under the current fragile global security environment.

 Author: Jagannath Panda

-Dr. Jagannath Panda is a research fellow and center coordinator for East Asia at the Manohar Parrikar Institute for Defense Studies and Analyses in New Delhi.
+Dr. Jagannath Panda is a research fellow and center coordinator for Manohar Parrikar Institute for Defence Studies and Analyses, New Delhi.
 He is also the series editor for Routledge Studies on Think Asia.
 Dr. Panda’s most recent publications include India and China in Asia: Between Equilibrium and Equations (Routledge, 2019) and Scaling India-Japan Cooperation in Indo-Pacific and Beyond 2025: Corridors, Connectivity and Contours (KW Publisher, 2020).
 Follow him on Twitter (@jppjagannath1).